thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/05-crud-with-ngResource.desc.md

 From the docs:

-It is important to realize that invoking a $resource object method immediately returns an empty reference (object or array depending on isArray).
+It is important to realize that invoking a `$resource` object method immediately returns an empty reference (object or array depending on isArray).
 Once the data is returned from the server the existing reference is populated with the actual data.
 This is a useful trick since usually the resource is assigned to a model which is then rendered by the view.
 Having an empty object results in no rendering, once the data arrives from the server then the object is populated with the data and the view automatically re-renders itself showing the new data.
 This means that in most cases one never has to write a callback function for the action methods.

 ### Nested Resources

-What if we want to use $resource to query some nested resource (something like `/authors/:id/books`)?
-Well here is where it gets a bit tricky...You can research [here](http://stackoverflow.com/questions/26928342/angularjs-resource-with-nested-resources) or see [here](http://stackoverflow.com/questions/19406442/ngresource-resolving-nested-resources) how to do this using $resource, but if you start including lots of nested resources, you should look at using [Restangular](https://github.com/mgonto/restangular) instead.
+What if we want to use `$resource` to query some nested resource (something like `/authors/:id/books`)?
+Well here is where it gets a bit tricky, you can research [this SO question](http://stackoverflow.com/questions/26928342/angularjs-resource-with-nested-resources) or see [this SO question](http://stackoverflow.com/questions/19406442/ngresource-resolving-nested-resources) with suggestions how to do this using `$resource`, but if you start including lots of nested resources, you should look at using [Restangular](https://github.com/mgonto/restangular) instead.

 ### An Additional Resource (no pun intended)